Great Migration (African American): White southern reaction

 The largest southern steel manufacturer refused to cash checks sent to finance Black migration, efforts were made to restrict bus and train access for Black Americans, agents were stationed in northern cities to report on wage levels, unionization, and the rise of Black nationalism, and newspapers were pressured to divert more coverage to negative aspects of Black life in the North.
 A series of local and federal directives were put into place with the goal of restricting Black mobility, including local vagrancy ordinances, "work or fight" laws demanding all males either be employed or serve in the army, and conscription orders.
 Intimidation and beatings were also used to terrorize Black people into staying.
 These intimidation tactics were described by Secretary of Labor William B. Wilson as interfering with "the natural right of workers to move from place to place at their own discretion".

-During the wave of migration that took place in the 1940s, white southerners were less concerned, as mechanization of agriculture in the late 1930s had resulted in another labor surplus so southern planters put up less resistance.
+During the wave of migration that took place in the 1940s, White southerners were less concerned, as mechanization of agriculture in the late 1930s had resulted in another labor surplus so southern planters put up less resistance.

 Black Americans were not the only group to leave the South for Northern industrial opportunities.
-Large numbers of poor whites from Appalachia and the Upland South made the journey to the Midwest and Northeast after World War II, a phenomenon known as the Hillbilly Highway.
+Large numbers of Poor Whites from Appalachia and the Upland South made the journey to the Midwest and Northeast after World War II, a phenomenon known as the Hillbilly Highway.

+The Chicago Defender

+The Chicago Defender played a big role in encouraging African Americans to leave the South during The Great Migration.
+The newspaper published blazing headlines and powerful cartoons to influence Black southerners to move North in order to capitalize on better jobs and opportunities.
+The paper consistently referred to the North as a "promised land".
+The Defender was a primarily black newspaper that highlighted issues of racism and discrimination along with black social and economic progress.

+The newspaper not only provided encouragement to migrating black Americans but also provided job listings and train schedules.
+May 15, 1975 was designated as the "Great Northern Drive" to establish a movement where at least 110,000 African Americans migrated to Chicago alone.
+The paper also served as a voice for racial justice campaigning for anti-lynching legislation and by publishing writing from writers such as Langston Hughes and Gwendolyn Brooks.
+The Defender acted as a community building block for newly migrated African Americans by unleashing new social, political, and religious movements.
+Many black Americans who migrated to Chicago viewed the Defender as a trusted guide that looked out for their best interests.